Back Button

 Understanding Digital Assets

-The value of a digital asset can be complex to assess, so it’s critical for sellers to have a clear understanding of their asset’s performance and potential.
-Many sellers rely on third-party valuation tools or consult with experts to arrive at a fair price.
 Ruul provides guidance on establishing the value of software assets, offering insights into software solutions pricing strategies, which can be especially helpful for tech-based products.

 Preparing Your Digital Assets for Sale

-Ensure that your digital asset is free from any unnecessary files or outdated content.
-For websites, this includes removing broken links or irrelevant articles.
-For apps, it could mean updating the software to the latest version, fixing bugs, and ensuring it’s user-friendly.
+1. Clean up the Asset: Make sure your digital asset is free from unnecessary files or outdated content.
+For websites, remove broken links and irrelevant articles.
+For apps, update to the latest version, fix bugs, and make sure it’s easy to use.

 Pricing Your Digital Assets